Asymptotic spectral gap for open partially expanding maps: The model

 \section{The model}

 In this Section we introduce the model which we study in this paper.
-This model has already been studied in \cite{faure_arnoldi_tobias_13} and we refer to this later paper for more comments, examples or details.
-Notice that compared to the previous paper \cite{faure_arnoldi_tobias_13}, we have changed the notation of the transfer operator from $\hat{F}$ to $\mathcal{L}$ and of its associated symplectic map from $F$ to $\tilde{\phi}$.
+This model has already been studied\footnote{Compared to the previous paper \cite{faure_arnoldi_tobias_13}, we have changed the notation of the transfer operator from $\hat{F}$ to $\mathcal{L}$ and of its associated symplectic map from $F$ to $\tilde{\phi}$.
+We have also replaced $\hbar$ by $\nu=1/\hbar$. } in \cite{faure_arnoldi_tobias_13} and we refer to this paper for more comments, examples or details.